RWTH-EBC/EBC-Tutorials/EBC-Git-101/README.md

 ![32_status](https://cloud.githubusercontent.com/assets/5516900/16190923/ea7755e8-36e1-11e6-8fee-3059e60f5ed0.gif)

-And of course, branch `issue1_text` has not been changed on the server repo.
-The changes affected the server's `master` branch, into which we merged branch `issue1_text`.
+This local branch is not affected by any changes on the server, even if you deleted the branch `issue1_text` on the server repo.
+On the server's `master` branch, we merged the changes from branch `issue1_text`.
 What we actually want now is to *pull* the latest changes from the server's `master` branch into our local `master` branch.
 To do that, we thus switch back our local working copy to the master branch.
 We can do this by calling `git checkout master`:

 ![33_master](https://cloud.githubusercontent.com/assets/5516900/16191065/b9cc9cfe-36e2-11e6-87ea-d8f3d675996a.gif)